Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 Long-form content consistently outperforms short-form content in search rankings.

-In fact, Brian Dean at Backlinko found the average length of articles that ranked number on the first page was 1,890 words.
+In fact, Brian Dean at Backlinko found the average blog post length that ranked number on the first page was 1,890 words.

-If you take a look around my blog too, you’ll find that most of my articles start at 1,000 words and even go all the way up to 10,000 words.
+If you take a look around my blog too, you’ll find that most of my articles start at between 1 000 & 2 000 words and even go all the way up to 10 000 words.

-What counts as “long” will change between niches.
+But, there isn’t any ‘perfect’ content length – What counts as a “long” word count will change between niches.

-Depth of content is my way of saying your content shouldn’t be “thin”.
+Depth of content is my way of saying your body content shouldn’t be “thin”.

-Whilst your content should be long, it should also contain a depth of relevant information which helps people get the answers they need.
+Whilst your content should be long, it should also contain a depth of relevant information that helps people get the answers they need.

 Let’s say there are two articles about cooking jasmine rice.
 The first one says: